johnbayko/hicp/docs/hicp.rst

   be different from what is expected, and the attributes will be applied incorrectly.
-This should only be part of a "modify" message if the complete text contents are also being replaced, or the "events" attribute is "disabled" or "server".
+This should only be part of a "modify" message if the complete text contents are also being replaced, or the "events" attribute is "disabled".
 The user agent is allowed to discard the attribute information otherwise.

   If specified, this is used by these components: